Arithmetic complexity via effective names for random sequences: Weakly 1-generic sets

 It is known that every Kurtz random is bi-immune \citep{Kur81}, but the reverse inclusion does not hold \citep{BST10}.
-We now separate the left-r.e.\ versions of these notions. \begin{thm} There exists a bi-hyperimmune left-r.e.\ real which is not Kurtz random. \end{thm} \begin{proof} A simple modification to the construction in Theorem~\ref{thm: finite or bi-hyperimmune}, for the case where $x \notin A$, yields the corollary.
-This case builds a sequence of the form
+We can also separate the left-r.e.\ versions of these notions. \begin{prop} There exists a left-r.e.\ bi-hyperimmune set which is not Kurtz random. \end{prop} \begin{proof} Let $A$ be any bi-hyperimmune left-r.e.\ set.
+Then $A \join A$ is bi-hyperimmune but not Kurtz random since a recursive martingale can win on every second bit. \end{proof}

-and as long as we additionally ensure that $n_{2k} = n_{2k+1}$ and $n_k \geq 3$ for all $k$, the resulting left-r.e.\ real $X$ is still bi-hyperimmune.

-A martingale $M$ \emph{Kurtz-succeeds} on a set $A$ if $M$ succeeds on $A$ and there exists a recursive function $f$ such that $M(A \restr n) > f(n)$ for all $n$.
-Wang \cite{Wan96}, \cite{DGR04} showed that a sequence is Kurtz random if and only if some recursive martingale Kurtz succeeds on it.
-Due to the simple form of \eqref{eq: bi-hyperimmune not Kurtz}, a recursive gambler can always bet a dollar that the next bit is the same as the previous one seen and be guaranteed to gain, over the course of each interval, at least the number of bits in the interval minus 2.
-Since the length of each interval is at least 3, $f(n) = n/3$ is a lower bound on the winnings for this gambler.
-Hence $X$ is not Kurtz random. \end{proof}

-Chaitin's $\Omega$ is an example of a left-r.e.\ Kurtz random which, by Lemma~\ref{lots of zeros implies nonrandom}, is not bi-hyperimmune.
+The reverse of Proposition \ref{bhi not kr} holds as well: Chaitin's $\Omega$ is an example of a left-r.e.\ Martin-L\"{o}f random (in particular, Kurtz random) which, by Lemma~\ref{lots of zeros implies nonrandom}, is not hyperimmune (in particular, not bi-hyperimmune).